avamsykiran/Angular_1130_1330_02Dec_30Dec24/README.md

             routerLinkActive    Is a built-in attribute directive used on 'a' tag.
 It holds a css class and applies that class on the 'a' element only when it is currently active.

+    Angular Forms

+        Template Driven Forms

+            A template driven is structred and managed in the template using FormsModule.

+            Each control in such form is two-way boudn to a field of the component using NgModel directive.

+            These forms are good enough for simpler forms that may ahve not more than oen or two controls.
+            They are not recommeded for complex forms or nested forms.
+            These forms are complex to test.

+        Model Driven Forms / Reactive Forms

+            A model driven form or a reactive form is structured in the template but modled and managed in the component class using
+            ReactiveFormsModule.
+A model of the form is constructed using a FormGroup where a FormGroup is a group of FormControls, where each FormControl can have a default value and an array of validators.

+            FormControl themselves will track the values , no need to two-way bind with any field.

+            These forms are used almost everywhere in an Angular app, unless the form is pretty simple.
+            These forms support custom validators are also are recommended to handle nested forms.
+            These forms are simpel to test as they are constructed in TypeScript not using html.

+    RxJS Observables